 - Entries will be limited to Washington County and adjoining counties in Ohio and West Virginia.
-Exhibitors will purchase a Membership or Season Fair Ticket. - Registration is due by August 7. - Check-in is from 2:00 PM to 10:00 PM Friday. - No entries or show forms after 10:00 PM on Friday. - A \$1.00 entry fee will be charged per rabbit
+Exhibitors will purchase a Membership or Season Fair Ticket. - Registration is due by August 5. - Check-in is from 2:00 PM to 9:00 PM Friday. - A \$1.00 entry fee will be charged per class